A bit of history

-Some day around 15 years later, I found a book in my University’s library talking about home made telescopes.
+Fast forward 15 years later, I found a book in my University’s library talking about home made telescopes.
 After reading the entire book, I decided it was time for me to finally build my own.

 This project was kind of a kick-starter for my future projects.
-It taught me how to work with wood, metal and glass but it also showed me how to think outside the box.
+It taught me how to work with wood, metal and glass but it also showed to think outside the box.
 Most importantly, it taught me to always try even if everybody tells you it’s too hard or impossible to build.

 I am originally from France.
 After travelling a bit, I settled in Whitehorse, Yukon in the northwest Canada.
 I am a software developer who loves to build stuff.
 I also enjoy talking photographs of our beautiful landscape and wildlife.